Romakhalil/heart-disease-prediction-ml/README.md

 This project develops machine learning models to predict the risk of heart disease using demographic, lifestyle, and clinical variables.
 The focus is on improving sensitivity, model interpretability, and supporting data-driven healthcare decision making.

-This was completed as a **group project** as part of the Master’s in Data Science program at Berlin University of Applied Sciences and Technology (BHT).
+This work was completed as a **group project** as part of the Master’s in Data Science program at Berlin University of Applied Sciences and Technology (BHT).

 ---

 ## 📌 Motivation

 Cardiovascular diseases remain one of the leading causes of mortality worldwide.
-Early risk prediction can support preventive care, reduce healthcare burden, and improve clinical outcomes.
-This project explores predictive modelling and explainable AI methods to identify high-risk individuals and provide interpretable insights.
+Early risk prediction enables preventive care, reduces healthcare burden, and improves clinical outcomes.
+This project explores predictive modelling and explainable AI methods to identify high-risk individuals and provide interpretable insights for clinical and public health applications.

 ---